bluwy/tsconfig-grimoire/README.md

 - **`include`**: A list of file/directory paths and glob patterns to include.
 Defaults to `["**/*"]` if `files` is unset.
 When specifying directories or globs that end with `*`, it will glob all `.ts`, `.mts` and `.cts` files by default.
 If `compilerOptions.checkJs` is `true`, it also globs `.js`, `.mjs` and `cjs` files.
 External tooling may also include `.vue`, `.svelte` files, etc, but it's not standard within TypeScript.

   The glob patterns only support a [small subset of glob features](https://www.typescriptlang.org/tsconfig/#include).
 TypeScript manually implements the pattern matching and does not use any glob libraries.
+Also note that `**` and `*` glob patterns do not glob into directories and files that start with `.` respectively.
+To explicitly include them, you can specify like `src/.dot/*` or `src/.dot.ts`.

 - **`exclude`**: A list of file/directory paths and glob patterns to exclude from `include`.
 If not specified, it defaults to excluding `node_modules`, `bower_components`, `jspm_packages`, and the output directory specified in `compilerOptions.outDir` (if set).